-On February 20, 2019 Magellan announced it has increased its investment in Triveni to 75%.
+On February 20, 2019 Magellan announced it increased its investment in Triveni to 75%.
 Triveni specializes in hard metal machining of aeroengine and aerostructure components.
 Magellan's investment in Triveni commenced in 2013 when it acquired a 49% share of the business.
-Since then Triveni has grown, prospered and played a major role in Magellan's overall strategy in India.